 Cultures of Everyday Life, Communications Technology, Transnational Media, Media and Communications Theory Digital Communications and Media, Writing for the Media.
 Postgraduate: Issues and Challenges in Contemporary Media

-Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the relationship between… read more
+Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the following topics: 1) The… read more

 RAHMAT, AHMAD FUAD, 2021.
 Treatment is geopolitical: On Lacan’s decolonial clinic.
 Psychoanalysis, Culture and Society.
 26(4), 535-547

-Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the relationship between psychoanalysis, coloniality and subalterity for critical insights on the post-colonial challenges of globalizing mental health.
+Having published on political Islam and existentialism, and dissertated on Malay popular culture from a Lacanian-Marxist perspective, Fuad is currently researching the following topics: 1) The relationship between psychoanalysis, coloniality and subalterity for critical insights on the post-colonial challenges of globalizing mental health.
 He draws primarily from Lacanian and Marxist theories to critically analyse subjectivity, 'the mind,' and 'psychological well-being' as historically and materially specific categories rather than abstract universals.
 2) Science communication in the post-colonial context with chronic pain in Malay traditional healing as case study.